shadowknight55/React-timer/README.md

 # React Timer

 ## Overview

-This project is a focus timer built with React.
-It allows users to set a custom time, start, stop, and reset the timer.
-The timer state and logic are managed using a custom hook, and the components are structured to promote reusability and separation of concerns.
+This is a focus timer that can help with work or anything when you need to focus for a set time

 ## Setup Instructions
 1. **Clone the repository:**